tushar2704/Best-Ever-Streamlit-Applications/README.md

 - [Python](https://www.python.org/): Python is used for scripting and data analysis in all the projects showcased here.
 - [Other Technologies]: Mention any other relevant technologies or libraries used in your projects.

-## Contributing

-If you would like to contribute to this portfolio or report any issues, please feel free to open an issue or submit a pull request.
-Your feedback and contributions are highly appreciated.

 ## License